 Many vendor proposals fall short because they don’t have a clear understanding of the RFP.
 Think about it.
 If someone emailed you a reply that had zero to do with your original request, what would be your first action?
 DELETE.

 Avoid potentially losing a new contract and wasting valuable time.
-Use these tips to help you understand the RFP and manage the RFP review process more efficiently:
+Use these tips to help you understand the RFP, critically evaluate proposal management tools, and manage the RFP review process more efficiently:

 The easiest way to streamline the RFP review process is to pinpoint what opportunities are outside of the scope of vendor capabilities.
 You know what skills and services you offer.
 It is no sense responding to an RFP that requires even one thing beyond the scope of what you can provide unless you have subcontracting partnerships.